bitnami/charts/incubator/sugarcrm/README.md

 $ helm install --name my-release ./sugarcrm
 ```

-The command deploys sugarcrm on the Kubernetes cluster in the default configuration.
+The command deploys SugarCRM on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`